huiwang/cracking-the-coding-interview/README.md

 # Get started

 This repo includes two git branches:
-- **practice**: With provided tests, you can focus on problem solving.
+- **practice**: Only tests are provided.
+It's up to you to come up with a solution.
-- **master**: Compare your tests and solutions with references.
+- **master**: Both tests and solutions are provided.
+Compare your tests and solutions with references.

 To get started, please follow the steps below:
 1. Fork this repository
-2. Checkout `practice` branch to solve questions
+2. Checkout `practice` branch to solve problems
 3. Compare with the reference.
 For instance，you want to check the optimal solution for `IsUnique`

     ```git diff master -- src/main/java/arraystring/_01_01_IsUnique.java```